Stay Informed!

 Pediatric brain tumour handbook: The Pediatric Handbook provides trusted, practical information to help families navigate a child’s brain tumour diagnosis and care.

-Pediatric Facebook group: Our Pediatric Facebook group offers a supportive space for parents and other caregivers to connect, share experiences and find guidance while navigating a child’s brain tumour journey.
+Pediatric Facebook group: Our Pediatric Facebook group offers a supportive space for parents and other caregivers to connect, share experiences, and find guidance as they navigate a child’s brain tumour journey.

-Storybook A Friend in Hope: A Friend in Hope is a comforting storybook designed to help children understand and cope with a brain tumour diagnosis, whether it is their own or that of a loved one, through gentle storytelling and reassurance.
+Storybook A Friend in Hope: A comforting storybook designed to help children understand and cope with a brain tumour diagnosis, whether their own or that of a loved one, through gentle storytelling and reassurance.

 Sibling Support Project: The Sibling Support Project provides resources and connection for siblings of children with a brain tumour, helping them navigate their emotions and feel seen, supported and understood.